quocnguyenx43/ViReCAX/system/README.md

 -   user_report: contains reports of clients.

 Additionally, you can rename the collections or database as per your preference in the `config.yaml` file located in the root directory of the project.
+Also, you need to create the version 1 result for choosing model and online learning.
+You can find the examples in \models\v1_dev, with task_1_.json file for CLS task (model_evaluation collection), and task_2_.json files for ACSA task (acsa_evaluation collection).
+You also need to rename models' parameters (.pth file) follow the pattern model_*version*.pth for CLS task, and acsa_*version*.pth for ACSA task.
+For example, you need to create the model_1.pth file corresponding to the result of version 1 in model_evaluation collection.

 ### 3.3.
 Running the Chrome Extension

 Open Chrome, go to Manage Extensions or `chrome://extensions/`.
 Select "Load unpacked," choose the `extension` folder in the project, and click "Select Folder" to load the extension into Chrome.

 ### 3.4.
 Running the Main Processors

+**You need to

 #### 3.4.1.
 Sending and Receiving Streaming Data